mikeymakesit/oglaf-meta/README.md

 ```

 ## Review the help text
-See the tools' options by running:
+See brief help text by running:
 ``` shell
 ./rguide -h
 ```